Joelone/msalibs/README.txt

+IMPORTANT: I WILL NO LONGER BE UPDATING THIS REPO.
+EACH MODULE NOW HAS ITS OWN REPO ON GITHUB.
+I"M ONLY KEEPING THIS REPO ALIVE FOR ARCHIVE PURPOSES.

 A collection of C++ libraries / utilities.
 A very lightweight wrapper maps basic types to allow tight integration with openFrameworks (www.openframeworks.cc) and Cinder (www.libcinder.org).
 See www.msalibs.org for demos.